 Today I’m going to show you how to make candied lemon slices which make a perfect garnish for so many things.

 Start by thinly slicing a lemon.
 You can do this by eye, but it really works best if you slice the lemons very thinly and very evenly.
-A mandolin is the perfect kitchen tool, but I don't have one so I came up with this trick.
+A mandolin is the perfect kitchen tool, but here’s what you can do if you don’t have a mandolin…

-I placed my lemon, cut side down, between two wooden skewers, then rested my knife across the skewers as I sliced.
+Place a lemon, cut side down, between two wooden skewers, then rest your knife across the skewers as shown, and carefully cut the lemon into thin slices.

 Okay, now it's time to blanch the lemon slices in boiling water for 5 minutes.
 This softens the rind and reduces bitterness; drain and reserve.
 In the same saucepan, add fresh water and sugar (recipe below).
 Stir to dissolve sugar; add the lemon slices and bring to a slow boil.
 Reduce to a simmer; simmer for 1 hour.